 Where to get Diabetes screening in Hong Kong?

 In Hong Kong, the prevalence of diabetes among adults is about 10%.
 Hospital Authority manages about 40% of the patients with diabetes (in one of its public sector facilities), who have one or more complications.
 You can get screened for diabetes mellitus in most of the private hospitals and clinics in Hong Kong.
 Non-governmental organizations such as Diabetes Hong Kong also provides screening for diabetes complications.

 In 1995, The Chinese University of Hong Kong (CUHK) and Prince of Wales Hospital (PWH) jointly pioneered a research-driven quality improvement programme to understand the causes and consequences of diabetes and improve the quality of ambulatory diabetes care.
-This involved a diabetes nurse-coordinated comprehensive risk assessment programme, in which patient data on risk factors and complications were collected prospectively to establish the Hong Kong Diabetes Registry (HKDR).
+This involved diabetes nurse-coordinated comprehensive risk assessment programme, in which patient data on risk factors and complications were collected prospectively to establish the Hong Kong Diabetes Registry (HKDR).

-How to manage Diabetes?
+How to manage it?